Before Year End: What's on Your Trucker To Do List?

 deductions you need to take.

-to a charitable organization, determine the criteria that are important to you.
+- If you plan to make a donation to a charitable organization, determine the criteria that are important to you.

 - Investigate ways that you can earn money by sharing money saving tips with other truckers or

 start earning a second income right from your truck.